TheFinix13/FHIR-Tutorial-Java/readMe/Intro to FHIR/DATA-TYPES.md

          "propertyA" : { CodeableConcept }, ---- example of an object property that has a binding to a value set },
     "property4" : [{                ---- array property that contains items which are objects themselves.
-        "propertyB" : { Reference(ResourceType) } ---- example of an object property in an array that contains references to other resources
+        "propertyB" : { Reference(ResourceType) } ---- example of an object property in an array that contains accountReferences to other resources
     }]
     }
   -